The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading: Introduction

 In this paper, we first collect NFTs' sale/transfer events through API access and related block/ERC-20 TXNs via open-source datasets.
-Then, we uncover and address three previously unnoticed issues about the validity of NFTs' data via the OpenSea API (a widely used API for collecting NFT's trading information~\cite{official_OpenSeaAPI}), i.e., inconsistency in NFTs' event sequences, timestamp errors in records, and mislabeling of sale/transfer events.
-Furthermore, we define three types of NFT wash trading, i.e., Round-trip Trading, Unprofitable Trading, and Hidden Trading.
-Then, we design heuristic algorithms to detect each type and adopt FP-Growth~\cite{han2004mining} to identify wash trading address pairs/groups.
+Then, we define three types of NFT wash trading, i.e., Round-trip Trading, Unprofitable Trading, and Hidden Trading.
+Next, we design heuristic algorithms to detect each type and adopt FP-Growth~\cite{han2004mining} to identify wash trading address pairs/groups.
 We flag 824 transfer events, 5,330 sale events, 370 address pairs, and 29 address groups related to wash trading, accounting for tokens worth around \$8,857,070.41.
 Based on the experimental results, we offer insights from six aspects, i.e., marketplace design, profitability, NFT project design, payment token, user behavior, and the NFT ecosystem.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, this work is the most comprehensive study on NFT wash trading.
-We identify three forms of NFT wash trading and propose heuristic algorithms for their detection. \item We contribute the most extensive dataset of 2,701,883 NFTs' event sequences from 285 most popular collections.
-We are the first study to raise and address problems of NFT data collected by OpenSea API.
-We have released the open-source raw and processed datasets to help researchers uncover further studies\footnote{ \url{https://github.com/NFTWashTrading/The_Dark_Side_of_NFTs}}. \item We systematically evaluate the NFT wash trading results, including their financial impact, trend, market liquidity, and insights from six aspects.
+We identify three forms of NFT wash trading and propose heuristic algorithms for their detection. \item We contribute an extensive dataset of 2,701,883 NFTs' event sequences from 285 most popular collections.
+We have released the open-source processed datasets to help researchers uncover further studies\footnote{ \url{https://github.com/NFTWashTrading/The_Dark_Side_of_NFTs}}. \item We systematically evaluate the NFT wash trading results, including their financial impact, trend, market liquidity, and insights from six aspects.
 In addition, we provide practical advice to NFT marketplaces. \end{itemize}